biotope/biotope-element/docs/component.md

 </my-button>
 ```

-But after 5 seconds, the component will re-render to:
+But after the user clicks the button, the component will re-render to:

 ```html
 <my-button>